NeuralProsthesisLab/unlock/README.md

 **Unlock** is a framework for programming brain-computer interfaces.
 Development of the Unlock framework is funded by the Adaptive Brain-Computer Interactions (ABCI) Capstone Project~\cite{abci}.

-Our goal is to develop BCI technology to help individuals suffering from locked-in syndrome (LIS)[2] communicate.
-LIS is characterized by an almost complete inability to communicate.
+Our goal is to develop BCI technology to help individuals suffering from locked-in syndrome [2] communicate.
+Locked-in syndrome is characterized by an almost complete inability to communicate.
 With current technology, unfortunately, we cannot achieve this goal.

 We think, if more smart people are able to painlessly collaborate, then we have a better shot at accomplishing this goal.
 Therefore, our [simple] strategy is to focus on providing an awesome